Greater Khingan

 It was originally called the Xianbei Mountains, which later became the name of the northern branch of the Donghu, the Xianbei.

 Geography

 The range extends 1200 km from north to south.
 It is the watershed between the Nen and Songhua river systems to the east, and the Amur and its tributaries to the northwest.

 Population

 Its slopes are a relatively rich grazing area.
 The Khitan people lived on the eastern slopes before establishing the Liao dynasty in the tenth century.
 Oroqen, a Tungusic people, live along the Greater and Lesser Khingan range in northeastern China and belong to the oldest autochthonous populations of the region.
-On the western slopes lived the nomadic people, who raised sheep and camels and used the Mongolian plateau for their pastoralist economy.
+On the western slopes lived the nomadic people, who raised sheep and camels and used the Mongolian Plateau for their pastoralist economy.

 In fiction

-The Greater Khingan Range is a key setting in the science fiction novel The Three-Body Problem (novel) by Chinese author Liu Cixin.
+The Greater Khingan Range is a key setting in the science fiction novel The Three-Body Problem by Chinese author Liu Cixin.